Approximating the Stationary Probability of a Single State in a Markov chain: Cost of Computation

+The next two theorems provide upper bounds for the number of iterations until \texttt{TerminationCriteria} is satisfied.
 Theorem \ref{thm:main_general_a} asserts that with high probability, the algorithm terminates in finite time as a function of the parameters of the algorithm, independent from the size of the Markov chain state space.
-Therefore this implies that our algorithm is local.
-It is proved by showing that if $\theta^{(t)} > 1 / \epsilon \Delta$, then termination condition (b) of the algorithm will always be satisfied.
+It is proved by showing that if $\theta^{(k)} > 3 (1 + \epsilon) / 2 \epsilon \Delta$, then either termination condition (a) or (b) must be satisfied.